afmika/sifas-dat/README.md

 Change the host or any other metadata string for SIFAS apk client.

 # Usage
-A common use case is to change the overwrite the server host.
+A common use case is to change/overwrite the server host.

 ```bash
 # disassemble the patched client